valentinas-bogdanovicius/ElvinTheKing/instructions/ba.md

 - **Rejected Approaches**: Alternative solutions considered and why they were rejected

 ### Technical Guidance for Coder

+**EFFICIENCY GUIDELINES:**
+- **Request each file only ONCE** - The system caches file content, so avoid re-requesting files you've already seen
+- **Make changes incrementally** - Don't request multiple files without making any changes in between
+- **Focus on the task** - Stick to files mentioned in this specification and avoid exploring unrelated files
+- **Work systematically** - Follow the "Files to Review" → "Files to Modify" → Make Changes pattern

 **Files to Modify:**
 - List specific files that need changes